jg-digital-media/jgdm-100DaysOfCode/work/codersnotes-r2.md

 ## Day 65

+## Password Hashing

 Too many requests to before making a user successfully?
 I did it but had to try again because I never saw the flash message.

+https://stackoverflow.com/questions/27902831/sqlite3-sqlstatehy000-general-error-5-database-is-locked  "wait for 2 minutes for table to unlock.

-In the end I simply reverted the database to retrieve the deleted data and simply tested adding a second user.
+In the end I simply reverted the database to retrieve the deleted data and tested adding a second user.

 password_hash()